Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>make xsa: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform</summary>

 ### make xsa: Use Vitis Tools to Link AI Engine and HLS Kernels with the Platform
-After the AI Engine graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate an XSA file.
+After compiling the AI Engine graph and PL HLS kernels, you can use the Vitis compiler to link them with the platform to generate an XSA file.

-The Vitis tools allow you to integrate the AI Engine graph and HLS kernels into an existing extensible platform.
-This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer (or you can opt to use one of the many extensible base platforms provided by AMD and the Vitis tools build the hardware design and integrate the AI Engine and PL kernels into the design).
+With the Vitis tools you can integrate the AI Engine graph and HLS kernels into an existing extensible platform.
+This step runs automatically.
+You select a platform provided by the hardware designer or you can choose an extensible base platform from AMD.
+The Vitis tools then build the hardware design and integrate the AI Engine and PL kernels into the design.

 To test this feature in this tutorial, use the base VCK190 platform to build the design.

-The command to run this step is shown as follows (default TARGET=hw_emu, N_FIR_FILTERS=1, N_FIR_TAPS=15, FIR_WINDOW_SIZE=256, EN_TRACE=0):
+Run this command with the default values `TARGET=hw_emu`, `N_FIR_FILTERS=1`, `N_FIR_TAPS=15`, `FIR_WINDOW_SIZE=256`, and `EN_TRACE=0`:
 ```
 make xsa
 ```